def1ant1/RusticUI/docs/README.md

 listeners, focus traps, telemetry streams) plus the Material renderers and examples that exercise them end-to-end.

+## Strategic improvement program

+We are incrementally delivering the enterprise hardening efforts outlined in [`improvement-plan.md`](./improvement-plan.md).
+Start there for a phased roadmap spanning discovery work, developer experience enhancements, reliability initiatives, ecosystem investments, and long-term evolution tracks.
+Each phase is designed to minimize manual toil through automation-first tooling, thorough documentation, and scalable architectural guardrails.

 To start the docs site in development mode, from the project root, run:

 ```bash